JiveshDhakate/Procure-Sense-RAG/README.md

 ---
 ## 9. Examples Folder Overview

-The `examples/` directory provides real-world demonstration files for testing and validating the Spear RAG system end-to-end.
+The `examples/` directory provides real-world demonstration files for testing and validating the Procure Sense RAG system end-to-end.
 Each file corresponds to a specific phase of the pipeline — from ingestion to querying.

 ---